bobbyiliev/101-linux-commands-ebook/ebook/en/content/096-the-whereis-command.md

 # The `whereis` command

-`whereis` command is used to find the location of source/binary file of a command and manuals sections for a specified file in Linux system.
+The `whereis` command is used to find the location of source/binary file of a command and manuals sections for a specified file in Linux system.
 If we compare `whereis` command with find command they will appear similar to each other as both can be used for the same purposes but `whereis` command produces the result more accurately by consuming less time comparatively.

-#### Points to be kept on mind while using whereis command:
+#### Points to be kept on mind while using the whereis command:

-Since `whereis` command uses chdir(change directory 2V) to give you the result in fastest possible way, the pathnames given with the -M, -S, or -B must be full and well defined i.e. they must begin with a `/‘ and should be a valid path that exist in the system’s directories, else it exits without any valid result.
+Since the `whereis` command uses chdir(change directory 2V) to give you the result in the fastest possible way, the pathnames given with the -M, -S, or -B must be full and well-defined i.e. they must begin with a `/` and should be a valid path that exist in the system’s directories, else it exits without any valid result.
 `whereis` command has a hard-coded(code which is not dynamic and changes with specification) path, so you may not always find what you’re looking for.

 ### Syntax